autonity/docs.autonity.org/content/docs/oracle/run-oracle/_index.md

 - Ensure that the Autonity Oracle Server has been installed from a [pre-compiled binary](/oracle/install-oracle/#install-binary) or from [source code](/oracle/install-oracle/#install-source)

-1. Create and enter a working directory for the oracle server.
+1. Enter your working directory for the oracle server.

 2. Configure data source plugins.
-Navigate to the `config` sub-directory of your installation (default: `./build/bin/config`) and edit the `plugins-conf.yml` file to add an entry for each plugin you are configuring.
+Navigate to the `config` sub-directory of your installation (default: `./build/bin/config`) and edit the `plugins-conf.yml` file to add plugin configuration.

     For how to do this see [Configure plugins](/oracle/run-oracle/#configure-plugins) on this page.

 3. (Optional) Add your own data source plugin(s).
 If you have developed your own FX plugins, (a) add sub-directory(ies) containing the plugin source code to the `plugins` sub-directory of your installation; (b) add config entry(ies) to the `plugin-conf.yml` file.

 4. Configure the oracle server.
 Specify the oracle server configuration; see [command line reference](/reference/cli/oracle/).
 Options can be set as system environment variables or directly in the terminal.

 5. Start oracle server: